Naphtali-cpu/Hero-Squad/README.md

 ## Contributors

-SO far there are no contributors in this project.
+S0 far there are no contributors in this project.